Stucco Scratch Coat Trowel Guide: Choosing the Right Steel

-Trowels are forged from different metals.
-Each reacts differently to the chemistry of Portland cement.
+Trowels are forged from completely different metals, and each reacts differently to the heavy, abrasive chemistry of Portland cement and sharp sand.

 Free Assessment